remipannequin/niveaubot/README.md

  Data comes form the vigicrue public service and is therefore currently limited to France only.

  It is currently at the very first stage of development.

+ # Configuration

+The bot should be configured with a json file named stations.json that associate keywords with measuring stations.